catsocks/tim/README.md

 * Clearer separation of concerns in function names
 * Encryption

+## License

+This project is dedicated to the public domain under the CC0 1.0 Universal license.

 ## Resources

 * [Raw input and output](https://viewsourcecode.org/snaptoken/kilo/03.rawInputAndOutput.html) chapter of [Build Your Own Text Editor](https://viewsourcecode.org/snaptoken/kilo/index.html)